Sony A6400: settings, tips and tricks

 The Sony A6400 allows you to select whether you would like to apply various lens compensations (shading, chromatic aberration, distortion) even when shooting in RAW.
 I leave this ON, but you might get a conflict with RAW files and using a lens profile in programs like Lightroom where you’ll see a reverse vignette for instance.

-MENU →Red Camera Icon → page 3
+MENU →Red Camera Icon → page 3 (Shoot Mode and Drive settings page 1)

 Switch the auto mode between Intelligent Auto and Superior Auto.